Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 • Add a rest day in Chhomrong or Dovan to help your body adjust if you can.

-Short ABC Trek for all Levels of Trekker
+How Does the Short ABC Trek Suit Every Level of Trekker

 Annapurna Base Camp Trek is one of the rare treks that anyone can do with preparation.
 Whether you are a first-timer or an inexperienced trekker, you will still enjoy the ABC Trek.
 Yes, the overall experience might differ, but not the thrill this trek offers.
 That said, you need to prepare accordingly for this trek, regardless of your experience, especially when you are doing it in fewer days.